 Please join us in examining the cybersecurity issues in the new environment for higher education.
 Ben Auton of SpearTip Cyber Counterintelligence will join Jim Shreve, Katie Wendel and Luke Sosnicki to explore the nature of new and expanded risks, some controls to prevent and mitigate risks and some of the legal and regulatory issues presented by the cyber threats.
 We will also discuss the current cybersecurity efforts of the U.S. Department of Education.

 The live presentation of this webinar was approved for 1.0 hours of general CLE credit in California and Illinois and 1.2 hours of general CLE credit in Missouri.
 1.0 hour of general CLE credit in Texas is pending.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 October 21, 2020